afshinator/OdinRailsStudyGroup/week4-transcript.md

 - *Advice:* Look into **RVM** if you want to have multiple vers of Ruby on your box and be able to switch between them painlessly.

-- The first time, he bundle installs like so: ```bundle install --without production``` to not install production gems.
+- The first time, he **bundle installs** like so: ```bundle install --without production``` to not install production gems.
 After 1st time, it remembers that option for future ```bundles install``` invocations.

-- "Because the sample application is shared as a public repository [on Github], it’s important to update the so-called secret token used by Rails to protect session variables so that it is dynamically generated rather than hard-coded"
+- **Security issue:** "Because the sample application is shared as a public repository [on Github], it’s important to update the so-called secret token used by Rails to protect session variables so that it is dynamically generated rather than hard-coded"

   + Modify ```config/initializers/secret_token.rb``` as per *listing 3.2*

 + Don't forget to update your ```.gitignore``` to something like *[listing 1.7](http://ruby.railstutorial.org/chapters/beginning#code-gitignore)*

-+ Did you [deploy to Heroku](http://ruby.railstutorial.org/chapters/beginning#sec-heroku_setup)?
-Might as well start now.

-- *(3.1)* **Controller filenames are snake_case**, regardless of whether you use CamelCase or snake_case on command line ```rails generate``` command.  **Class name is in CamelCase**.

 - *(Box 3.2)* Undoing ```rails generate ...``` and ```rake db:migrate```